 - 21.7.2 Modified or aftermarket vapor/air separators must not exceed 2 in. x 6 in., and must have a return line to the fuel tank open at all times.
 Additional fuel reservoirs may not be used.
 Aftermarket or modified electric fuel pumps, not exceeding 4 psi, may be used.
 When the engine is shut off or stops, the fuel pump must automatically stop.
 No manually operated on/offtype fuel pumps are allowed. - 21.7.3 Aftermarket fuel-injection systems and components are allowed provided the following regulations are adhered to: Highpressure fuel hose meeting SAE J30R9 must be used; A.N. threadedtype fittings or equivalent and non-removable, crimped-type clamps must be used on the high-pressure portion of the system (i.e., hose clamps, tie wraps, etc. are not allowed); only metal-type fuel filters may be used on the high-pressure portion of the system; all other in-line filters must be installed on the lowpressure portion of the system.
 When the engine is shut off or stops, the fuel pump must automatically stop.
 No manually operated on/off-type fuel pumps are allowed. - 21.7.4 The entire fuel system is a closed system.
 The watercraft must not vent or spill fuel at any attitude with or without the engine running.
 The fuel tank shall not be restricted to the original equipment, as supplied by the manufacturer, so long as the replacement is an unmodified tank from another homologated PWC and the tank fits securely in the watercraft without causing a hazard.
 Original equipment fuel filler and relief valve must be used and cannot be modified.
 The fuel pickup, fuel filter and fuel petcock may be removed and/or aftermarket parts may be used.
 Additional fuel filters may be used and fuel cell foam may be added to the original equipment fuel tank.
 Fuel tank filler cap may be modified or aftermarket provided a hazard is not created.
-Aftermarket fuel tanks not coming from another homologated PWC may be allowed by the race director so long as it is demonstrated that the aftermarket fuel tanks meet or exceed the strengths and safety standards of an OEM fuel tank. - 21.7.5 Flame arrester(s) which satisfy United States Coast Guard, SAE-J1928 Marine or UL-1111 Marine backfire flame arrester test standards must be installed.
+Aftermarket fuel tanks recognized by IJSBA may be used in place of the OEM fuel tank. - 21.7.5 Flame arrester(s) which satisfy United States Coast Guard, SAE-J1928 Marine or UL-1111 Marine backfire flame arrester test standards must be installed.
 Aftermarket flame arresters satisfying one of these test standards are allowed.
 Intake silencer may be removed. - 21.7.6 Reed valve assemblies may be modified or aftermarket.
 Rotary valve may be modified or aftermarket